DevSrSouza/kmp-swift-reveal/README.md

 - [ ] Support generate swift file from `binaries` configuration of the module.
 - [ ] More examples
 - [ ] CI usage examples
+- [ ] Filter classes and definitions from module dependencies.

 ## Thanks